jeffreypalermo/blazormvc/README.md

 // Change namespace to match yours namespace Sample.WebAssemblyNet6
 {
     // AppView is the default app view.
-If you created a new Blazor application this class will be names App.
+If you created a new Blazor application this class will be named App.
 We renamed it to AppView public class AppController : ControllerComponentBase<AppView>
     {
         protected override void BuildRenderTree(RenderTreeBuilder builder)